harrysolovay/rescripts/README.md

 - 🎩 take advantage of cutting-edge software that hasn't made its way into CRA

-- 🥳 library of open-source "rescripts"
+- 🥳 draw from a library of open-source "rescripts"

+- 👽 use "rewires" initially designed for react-app-rewired

 ## Guide